aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 4. Create a real-time inventory (see [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api)), and copy the output CSV into S3.
 5. Deploy the [CloudFormation template](s3-rollback.yaml).
    - Enter the name of the test bucket you just created.
    - Enter a timestamp (in UTC) after step 2 but before step 3.
-In this example, it was 2025-08-22T11:01:00 .
+In this example, it was `2025-08-22T11:01:00`.
+   - Leave the default **Bucket Rollback** mode selected.
    - Set **Start S3 Batch Operations jobs** to `YES`.
    - Set **Specify CSV inventory** to the URI of the real-time CSV inventory object you uploaded.
    - **Create Stack**.